-Julia’s theatre work includes playing leading roles in Calendar Girls, Laughter In The Rain, The Cherry Orchard, the world premiere of, Alfie – The Musical and the title roles in The Little Prince and Cinderella.
+Julia’s theatre work includes playing leading roles in Les Misérables (West End, London), Calendar Girls, Laughter In The Rain, The Cherry Orchard, the world premiere of, Alfie – The Musical and the title roles in The Little Prince and Cinderella.
 Julia has toured the UK and Ireland playing Barbara Orbison and k. d. lang in The Roy Orbison Story – Only the Lonely, and as Brenda in the musical comedy, Somebody Loves You, by Charles Way.
-Other work includes, Les Misérables (West End, London), The Pirates of Penzance, The Music Man and Mother Goose with Frankie Howerd, Maureen Lipman and Donald Sinden (Theatre Royal, West End, London).
-Julia produced and performed the one-woman play Man to Man and she performed at both the 10th and 25th anniversary concerts of Les Misérables at the Royal Albert Hall and The 02 Arena in London.
+Other work includes, The Pirates of Penzance, The Music Man and Mother Goose with Frankie Howerd, Maureen Lipman and Donald Sinden (Theatre Royal, West End, London).
+And Julia performed at both the 10th and 25th anniversary concerts of Les Misérables at the Royal Albert Hall and The 02 Arena in London.

 Julia loves variety and having her fingers in many pies!
+She’s even featured on the BAFTA winning video game, What Remains of Edith Finch.
 “Not knowing what’s around the corner keeps me energised,” says Julia.
 “Los Angeles is the perfect town for me as there is so much on offer.
 I hope the next 25 years of my career will be as exciting as the first 25”.